 Growing up in the steam era, I greatly admired steam locomotives, and the men on the crews.
 I recall, as a young school age boy, how I would patiently wait for a train to clear Lindell Avenue as it entered or departed the Wabash switch yard.
-At that particular point on Lindell Avenue, the Mills Creek bridge was only a block from the Bear Creek bridge.
+Occasionally CB&Q would pass by with a few cars they were delivering to local industries.

-When a train was leaving, I knew just how far back to stand on the Bear Creek bridge to keep from getting drenched by the clouds of steam as they condensed.
-I enjoyed reading the slogans on the freight cars, and daydreaming, I suppose, about those exotic sounding places and the slogans proclaimed in such huge letters.
+When a train was passing, I knew just how far back to stand on the bridges to keep from getting drenched by the clouds of steam as they condensed.
+I liked to stand close enough to feel the heat of the steam without getting my clothes wet.
+And, I enjoyed reading the slogans on the freight cars, and daydreaming, I suppose, about those exotic sounding places the slogans proclaimed in such huge letters.

 Common railroad slogans were “Old Reliable” (Louisville & Nashville RR), “The Western Way” (Western & Pacific RR), “Mainline of Mid-America” (Illinois Central RR), “Heart of the South” (Seaboard Airline RR), “Everywhere West” (Burlington Route), and there were many more.
 It just stirred one’s imagination with mystical names, locations and journeys.

 And, keep in mind that this was in the days before television, so it was like a travel brochure being paraded in front of you.
 I always noticed the freight cars that had heavy coats of dirt above the wheels, noticed the color of the soil, and wondered at all the magical places the car had traveled.